-The on-going review of the computerised financial system.

-Integration of all computerised systems and the acquisition of hardware and software required.
-The integration of the computerised systems and the acquisition of the required hardware and software within the municipality to ensure that the information is accurate, relevant and prompt which in turn will facilitate the smooth running and effective management of the municipality.
-The upgrade of Venus to Solar will greatly improve the operating systems.
-Preparing a GRAP compliant MTREF budget.
+- The integration of the computerised systems (e.g. phoenix and pay day system) and the acquisition of the required hardware and software within the municipality to ensure that the information is accurate, relevant and prompt which in turn will facilitate the smooth running and effective management of the municipality. - Continuous training and development of finance and other staff.
+The aim of this project will be to constantly ensure that the financial and other staff members receive the training they require to ensure a cost effective and efficient service to the municipality and its customers. - Enhance budgetary controls and timeline of financial data.

-- Develop and implement budget and community consultation process. - Develop and implement a uniform budget reporting framework compliant with National Treasury's Municipal Budget and Reporting Regulations. - Review and update asset, budget and accounting policies and procedures.

-Training and development of financial and other staff.
-The aim of this project will be to constantly ensure that the financial and other staff members receive the training they require to ensure a cost effective and efficient service to the municipality and its customers.

-Enhance budgetary controls and timeline of financial data.
 Building capacity of the budget and treasury office to ensure that financial information for reporting purposes is generated timeously.
 It will also include the monitoring and reporting on budget variances